Betty has been studying the Bible for over 17 years. She has been sharing her personal studies since 2005

 From Seed To Vine

-Before there are any grapes in-which to make wine, there has to be grape seeds planted.
+Before there are any grapes in which to make wine, there have to be grape seeds planted.

 Jesus spoke about the good seed when He said:

 Now the parable is this: The seed is the word of God.
 Luke 8:11